Anatomy of a coalition

 ethereum.mainnet,unichain.mainnet,base.mainnet— all three referenced by stable id, none re-derived. - Standalone organisms:

-intents— a cross-chain intent router (reads from each lattice’sunseal::UnsealedPool, commits per- slotRoutedIntentskeyed by target lattice).ledger— a shared-refund aggregator (reads from each lattice’stally::Refunds, commitsSharedRefundskeyed by origin citizen).
+intents— a cross-chain intent router (reads from each lattice’sunseal::UnsealedPool, commits per- slotRoutedIntentskeyed by target lattice).ledger— a shared-refund aggregator (reads from each lattice’stally::Refunds, commitsSharedRefundskeyed by origin member).

 Fingerprint sketch